spcl/ens10/README.md

 ### Direct Download
 The dataset is hosted on the [ECMWF servers](https://storage.ecmwf.europeanweather.cloud/MAELSTROM_AP4/).
 All files can be downloaded alternatively using [this](http://spclstorage.inf.ethz.ch/projects/deep-weather/ENS10/) link.
-All files are has `2018` as a prefix.
+All files have `2018` prefix.

 ##  License